CSR Actions at Tesco Ireland in response to the impact of COVID-19

 - Prioritising our over-65 customers, nursing homes and care homes with earlier access to slots and encouraging anybody who is vulnerable and does not have support in their community to contact us for assistance.

-Suppliers: Supporting local suppliers is central to Tesco Ireland’s business ethos; we source from hundreds of Irish food and drink suppliers and support 13,000 farm families nationwide.
+Suppliers: Supporting local suppliers is central to Tesco Ireland’s business ethos; we source from hundreds of Irish food and drink suppliers and support almost 14,000 farm families nationwide.

 Many of our suppliers are small, family-run businesses and we recognise that this has been a difficult time for them.
 To assist them with their cashflow requirements at this time, we made a change, whereby we would initiate invoice payments as we receive them, and process payments within five days, rather than the usual 14-day period.
 This change commenced from Wednesday 25th March for an initial three-month period and has now been extended until January 2021.